Forecast issued at 4:07 pm EST on Friday 25 April 2014.

 Small Craft Alert for Friday for Central Plateau Lakes

-- Northerly 15 to 20 knots turning westerly during the morning then decreasing to about 10 knots during the afternoon.
+- Northerly 10 to 15 knots shifting west to southwesterly below 10 knots during the afternoon.

 Please be awareWind gusts can be 40 percent stronger than the averages given here.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.